-I hope to have motivated the proposed formulation by the simple transport mechanism underlying its constitutive equations, one that is easily generalized to model more complicated problems such as multicomponent fluid mixtures (see \textsc{Appendix} \ref{appmc}). \ Of course, its utility nonetheless hinges on the answers to two important questions: \ (1) how adequately does this formulation perform in problems of fluid mechanics, and (2) are its predictions in the hydrodynamic regime quantifiably different from those found with the Navier-Stokes-Fourier formulation? \ Next, let us briefly highlight some of the results that have been obtained so far.
+I hope to have motivated the proposed $\overline{M}\left( D,\eta\right) $-formulation by the simple transport assumptions underlying its constitutive equations, ones that are easily generalized to model more complicated problems such as multicomponent fluid mixtures (see \textsc{appendix \ref{appmc}}). \ Of course, its utility nonetheless hinges on the answers to two important questions:\ (1) how adequately does this formulation perform in problems of fluid mechanics, and (2) are its predictions in the hydrodynamic regime quantifiably different from those found with the Navier-Stokes-Fourier formulation? \ Next in \textsc{part II}, I highlight some of the results I have obtained so far.